-Row spacing is another management tool that can assist with crop competition against weeds.
-Dry beans have traditionally been planted in wide rows to promote airflow in the crop canopy to prevent disease development (e.g., white mould).
-However, recent research conducted in Manitoba and Saskatchewan has pointed to yield benefits associated with narrow rows.
-This is due to faster crop canopy closure that out-competes later flushes of weeds and captures sunlight better.
+Dry beans have traditionally been planted in wide rows to promote airflow in the crop canopy to prevent disease development (e.g., white mould) and to facilitate inter-row cultivation to manage weeds.
+However, recent research conducted in Manitoba and Saskatchewan has pointed to yield benefits associated with planting at narrow rows.
+This is due to faster crop canopy closure that out-competes later flushes of weeds and captures sunlight more efficiently.

-Preliminary results from Dr. Gulden’s lab (U of M) have shown that the combined average yields of pinto and navy beans declined with wider row spacing.
-Row spacing of 7.5 inches yielded 1.8 times greater than the more common 30-inch rows.
-Similar results were reported by Jeff Ewen (Saskatchewan Ministry of Agriculture) who also conducted research comparing narrow- vs. wide-row beans.
+Results from Dr. Gulden’s research (U of M) have shown that yields of pinto and navy beans were greatest when planting at 7.5″ row widths and decreased as row spacing was widened to 15″ and 30″.
+Similar results have been reported by Jeff Ewen (Saskatchewan Ministry of Agriculture) who conducted field-scale research comparing narrow- vs. wide-row beans.
 Under dry conditions, narrower rows may also provide the added benefit of moisture conservation.
-However, growers must also be aware of the increased risk of seed damage that can result from air seeders and seed handling.
+However, farmers must also be aware of the increased risk of seed damage that can result from air seeders and seed handling.

 Rolling is more common if planning for direct harvest.
 Rolling pushes soil clods and stones down to allow for lower cutting heights and the reduce earth tag.
 Roll after seeding, prior to emergence or post-emergence at the unifoliate (VC) stage roughly 10 to 13 days after planting.
 Do not roll during the hook stage at VE (hypocotyl emergence) due to an unacceptable amount of stem breakage.